JohnEarnest/Decker/docs/decker.md

 sleep["play"]
 play["secondClip"]
 ```
-The `sys.playing` property is truthy if sound is playing.
+The `app.playing` property is truthy if sound is playing.
 You can use this as a "non-blocking" way to wait for sounds to stop:
 ```
 play["firstClip"]
-while sys.playing
+while app.playing
 	doSomethingElse[]
 	sleep[1]
 end